-No matter how much you hate queueing, are not impressed/bored with the food, this must be the most frustrating aspect of travel in Cuba from my perspective.
+This must be the most frustrating aspect of travel in Cuba from my perspective.

 What else can you expect?

-“On my first day in Havana a woman asked me if I dance salsa, when I said “No”, she responded “In Cuba, no salsa, no boyfriend!”.
-I wasn’t interested in getting a boyfriend but at least it gave me an understanding of how important salsa is in the country!”
+“On my first day in Havana a woman asked me if I dance salsa.
+When I said “No”, she responded “In Cuba, no salsa, no boyfriend!”.
+I wasn’t interested in getting a boyfriend.
+But at least it gave me an understanding of how important salsa is in the country!”

 I took salsa lessons in Havana for at least an hour most days for 2 weeks.
-The going rate was 10CUC per hour for what is effectively a private lesson (even though I was learning with my friend, we both had our own partners).
+The going rate was 10CUC per hour for what is effectively a private lesson.
+Even though I was learning with my friend, we both had our own partners.

 If you want to see how it’s supposed to be done, find a club anywhere you are & watch.
 To see Cubans all together in a venue dancing salsa is a beautiful, inspiring & joyous experience.
 Be prepared to be asked to dance & put your inhibitions behind you.
 No matter how good (or bad) you are you will have a brilliant time.

-The best salsa club in Havana is open air in Vedado – Club 1830
+The best salsa club in Havana is open-air in Vedado – Club 1830

 Some people we met paid a lot of money to learn at the university.
 I paid a lot less & couldn’t fault my experience through Apple Languages.
 To read more about this & how it compared to my experience in the Dominican Republic, see my post 2 Great Places to Learn Spanish in the Caribbean.

 As with everywhere, this happens & if you are obviously a tourist you will get approached.
 The people are lovely & friendly and particularly in Havana, I had some good conversations in a mix of Spanish & English & really felt I was connecting with the locals.
-Some of them offered/gave me a CUP with Che Guevara on which is a good souvenir but after a 10 minute very pleasant chat they started asking for money for milk for their baby.
+Some of them offered/gave me a CUP with Che Guevara on which is a good souvenir.
+However, after a 10 minute very pleasant chat they started asking for money for milk for their baby.
 This is clearly a common theme & happened a couple of times.
 It put me off my usual friendly & approachable demeanour and made me feel a bit disappointed.
 But generally, the people are lovely, friendly & grateful for us to be visiting.